clamsproject/wfe-pipeline-runner/README.md

 Some errors are caught including the following:

 - Error generated by the appliction and reported in the view's metadata.
 - Illegal parameters handed in by the pipeline script.
-These now cause errors and prevent the applicaiton from processsing the input.
+These now cause errors and prevent the application from processsing the input.
 - A request error raised when the post request is put in.

-In all cases the application for which the error happened will return a MMIF object but the view that is added will not have annotaitons but an error message instead.
+In all cases the application for which the error happened will return a MMIF object but the view that is added will not have annotations but an error message instead.
 The pipeline will try to continue, that behavior can be overruled by using the `--abort` option when invloking `run_pipeline.py`.